 - Restoration of historical photos.

 - Correcting colors is necessary due to the degradation of ink over time.
 Color photos often lose their blues resulting in photos that shift towards yellow.
-In other cases the original photo service may have incorrectly balanced the image’s color.
+In other cases, the original photo service may have incorrectly balanced the image’s color.
 Or they may be over-saturated or under-saturated by the development studio.
-Positive and negative film also require special care in restoring colors.
+The positive and negative films also require special care in restoring colors.
 Digital correction can completely restore images back to the intended look of the photographer or the captured scene.

 • Ask for a Quotation